-Finding the self-defense or "martial arts" training that is just right for you can be a confusing and frustrating experience.
+Finding the training that is just right for you can be a confusing and frustrating experience.
 Not only are there many different styles, but there are hundreds of schools, each claiming to be the best and able to teach you what you need - whatever that may be.
 This is a quick rule-of-thumb guide to help clarify some of the confusion created by claims of schools that are competing for your business.
-It also can help you figure out exactly what you are looking for in the
+It also can help you figure out exactly what you are looking for in the "martial arts".

 Until you know about this diversification, everything looks the same.
-While they all fall under the general umbrella of "martial arts", there are significant differences.
+While they all fall under the general umbrella of what people call "martial arts", there are significant differences.
 Each category is designed to accomplish a specific goal.
-While there is a certain degree of crossover, a system designed for one purpose doesn't work for others.
+While there is a certain degree of crossover, a system designed for only one purpose doesn't work for others.

 Each of these is real and valid, but it may not emphasize what you want to learn or what you need.
 As each one has its strengths, it also has limitations.
 This also applies to instructors.
 It is nearly impossible to master all five categories.
 Generally, an instructor masters one and teaches that.
 An instructor who is good in one isn't necessarily qualified to teach another - much the same way a plumber is not qualified to do electrical work.
 Although both plumbers and electricians are involved in building a house, there are significant differences in what they do.
 To a person unfamiliar with construction, there would be no way to tell the difference between the two.
 In seeking services, such a person could unwittingly believe a claim by a plumber that he was qualified to wire a house.